Generic Name and Formulations:

 In combination with dexamethasone or lenalidomide plus dexamethasone for the treatment of patients with relapsed or refractory multiple myeloma who have received 1–3 lines of therapy.
 As a single agent for the treatment of patients with relapsed or refractory multiple myeloma who have received ≥1 lines of therapy.

 See full labeling.
 Hydrate prior to and following administration as needed.
 Premedicate with dexamethasone prior to all Cycle 1 doses, during subsequent cycles, and if infusion reactions occur.
-Give by IV on two consecutive days each week for 3 weeks (Days 1, 2, 8, 9, 15, and 16), followed by a 12-day rest period (Days 17–28).
-Lenalidomide/dexamethasone combination: Infuse over 10mins.
+Dexamethasone combination: infuse over 30mins.
+Once weekly regimen: give once weekly for 3 weeks (Days 1, 8, 15), followed by a 13-day rest period (Days 16–28).
+In Cycle 1: initially 20mg/m2 per dose on Day 1; if tolerated increase to 70mg/m2 on Day 8 and subsequent cycles.
+Twice weekly regimen: give on two consecutive days each week for 3 weeks (Days 1, 2, 8, 9, 15, and 16), followed by a 12-day rest period (Days 17–28).
+In Cycle 1: initially 20mg/m2 per dose on Days 1 and 2; if tolerated increase to 56mg/m2 on Day 8 and subsequent cycles.
+Lenalidomide/dexamethasone combination: infuse over 10mins on two consecutive days each week for 3 weeks (Days 1, 2, 8, 9, 15, and 16), followed by a 12-day rest period (Days 17–28).
 In Cycle 1: initially 20mg/m2 per dose on Days 1 and 2; if tolerated increase to 27mg/m2 on Day 8 and subsequent cycles.
 From Cycle 13, omit the Day 8 and 9 doses.
 Discontinue carfilzomib after Cycle 18.
 See full labeling for lenalidomide and dexamethasone dosing.
-Dexamethasone combination: Infuse over 30mins.
-In Cycle 1: initially 20mg/m2 per dose on Days 1 and 2; if tolerated increase to 56mg/m2 on Day 8 and subsequent cycles.
-Monotherapy: initially 20mg/m2 per dose in Cycle 1 on Days 1 and 2; if tolerated increase to 27mg/m2 on Day 8 (by 10-min infusion regimen) or 56mg/m2 on Day 8 (by 30-min infusion regimen) and continue same dose for subsequent cycles.
+Monotherapy: give on two consecutive days each week for 3 weeks (Days 1, 2, 8, 9, 15, and 16), followed by a 12-day rest period (Days 17–28).
+In Cycle 1: initially 20mg/m2 per dose on Days 1 and 2; if tolerated increase to 27mg/m2 on Day 8 (by 10-min infusion regimen) or 56mg/m2 on Day 8 (by 30-min infusion regimen) and continue same dose for subsequent cycles.
 From Cycle 13, omit the Day 8 and 9 doses.
 All: continue until disease progression or unacceptable toxicity occurs.
 Mild or moderate hepatic impairment: reduce dose by 25%.
 ESRD on dialysis: give dose after session.
 Dose modifications for toxicity: see full labeling.

 Monitor for signs/symptoms of cardiac failure or ischemia; evaluate promptly if toxicity is suspected.
 Increased risk of cardiac complications in patients with NYHA Class III and IV heart failure, recent MI, conduction abnormalities, angina, uncontrolled arrhythmias; do full medical assessment prior to starting.
 Pulmonary hypertension; if suspected, withhold therapy until resolved; may consider restarting after reevaluation.
 Discontinue if pulmonary toxicity occurs.
 Monitor for tumor lysis syndrome (TLS); interrupt therapy and manage promptly if occurs.
 Interrupt for Grade 3 or 4 dyspnea until resolved; consider restarting after reevaluation.
 Maintain adequate hydration.
 Monitor for volume overload.
 Evaluate signs/symptoms of blood loss; reduce or withhold dose as appropriate.
 Monitor for thrombotic thrombocytopenic purpura/hemolytic uremic syndrome (TTP/HUS); discontinue and evaluate if suspected.
 Discontinue and evaluate if posterior reversible encephalopathy syndrome (PRES) is suspected.
 Control BP prior to initiation; withhold and evaluate if uncontrolled.
 Monitor BP, platelets, renal function, liver enzymes, electrolytes (eg, potassium) regularly; reduce or withhold dose as needed.
 Hepatic impairment.
 Give thromboprophylaxis for combination therapy.
 Consider antiviral prophylaxis to prevent herpes zoster reactivation.
 Elderly (≥75yrs).
-Embry-fetal toxicity.
-Use effective contraception during and for ≥30 days (females) or ≥90 days (males) after therapy completion.
-Pregnancy: avoid.
-Nursing mothers.
+Embryo-fetal toxicity.
+Use effective contraception during and for ≥6 months (females) or ≥3 months (males w. female partners) after last dose.
+Pregnancy: exclude status prior to initiation.
+Nursing mothers: not recommended (during and for 2 weeks after last dose).

 Increased risk of thrombosis with oral or hormonal contraceptives; consider alternatives during combination therapy.
 Increased fatal/serious toxicities in combination with melphalan + prednisone in newly diagnosed transplant-ineligible patients.